SeanJia/NeuralNetLibrary/README.md

 ## Feedforward Neural Net
 ![what a feedforward neural net looks like](https://github.com/SeanJia/DeepLearningLibrary/blob/master/readme-images/1.png)
 #### Basic features
-* The feedforward neural network in this library is fully connected, supportive of mini-batch gradient-based learning, L2-norm regularization, and three different kinds of activation functions.
+* The feedforward neural network in this library is designed for classification problems, and is fully connected, supportive of mini-batch gradient-based learning, L2-norm regularization, and three different kinds of activation functions.

 * To create a neural net, use `nn = NerualNet(sizes=layers, act=activation, gpu_mod=False)`.